hsablonniere/markleft/prezas-md/javascript-101.md

 ### Number

 Numbers like in any other languages are really important.
-Don't forget that a computer is primarly a super calculator.
+Don't forget that a computer is primarily a super calculator.
 Integers and floats have the same type : `Number`.
 Of course, a variable can only be identified as type `Number` at execution time..

 If you want to manipulate numbers, the objects `Number` and `Math` has lots of useful properties and methods.
 The other useful way to manipulate them is operators of course.
 See reference for more details.